-Karen Thompson Medhi Professor, College of Engineering
+Karen Thompson Medhi Professor Emeritus, College of Engineering

 - Improving fundamental understanding of mechanical response of materials